-Please note that the PCBC mode, the "Sec1"-functions, the single DES operation, as well as the additional Block Cipher Modes, which may be implemented by the generic BCM extension concept of the SCL are not part of the evaluation.
+Please note that the PCBC mode, the "Sec1"-functions, as well as the additional Block Cipher Modes, which may be implemented by the generic BCM extension concept of the SCL are not part of the evaluation.

 The covered security functional requirements are FCS_COP.1/AES_SCL and FCS_CKM.4/AES_SCL.